Governance statement

 - represent and act as an advocate for the interests of their community

-- consider and report on any matter referred to it by the Council and any issues of interest or concern to the community board
+- consider and report on any matter referred to it by Council and any issues of interest or concern to the community board

 - communicate with community organisations and special interest groups

-- undertake any responsibilities delegated by the Council.
+- undertake any responsibilities delegated by Council.

 Elected Members’ code of conduct

 The elected members' code of conduct is a guide to elected members (Mayor, councillors and community board members) on the standards of behaviour expected of them in their conduct of public affairs.
+Schedule 7 of the LGA, requires councils to adopt a code of conduct and once adopted all elected and appointed members are required to comply with the code.
+The code may only be amended by a 75 per cent or more vote of Council.

 Read more about the current remuneration.